The Megas (band)

-The Megas is a Los Angeles based independent video game cover band based on the Capcom franchise, Mega Man.
-They differentiate themselves from artists who have played Mega Man music in the past by adding original lyrics and composing new sections which blend seamlessly with the original compositions.
-Their lyrics expand on the simple story laid out in the games, giving each of the 8 Robot Masters a unique personality.
-Their debut album, Get Equipped, based on Mega Man 2, was released in January 2008.
+The Megas, sometimes performing as The Belmonts, are a Los Angeles based independent video game cover band.
+They are primarily known for their work based on Capcom's Mega Man franchise, but from 2016 onwards have also covered tracks from Konami's Castlevania series.
+They differentiate themselves from other artists in the scene by adding lyrics and blending original material with the games' melodies.
+The band gained initial popularity through Newgrounds and MySpace in the late 2000s, as well as their live performances at MAGfest, Nerdapalooza, and the Video Games Live tour.
+Capcom has occasionally promoted the group, and used their material to market Mega Man Universe in 2010.

-The band has gained notoriety in the video game music scene due to their popularity on sites like Newgrounds and MySpace, as well as numerous live performances all over the United States, primarily at video game conventions and festivals such as MAGfest, Nerdapalooza, and various dates of the Video Games Live tour.
-Their song "The Annihilation of Monsteropolis/Airman" was featured on the front page of the popular video game music remixing site OverClocked ReMix, and the band itself has been mentioned on Wired magazine's blog, the official Capcom blog and an article on Gibson Guitars' website.
-The Megas were mentioned again on the official Capcom blog after the release of their acoustic album, Get Acoustic.

-On May 15, 2014, The Megas released their third album, History Repeating: Red, the second half of their take on Mega Man 3.
-This follows their release of History Repeating: Blue on June 18, 2012.

 History

-Formation and Get Equipped (2008)
+Formation and Get Equipped (2004–2008)

-Josh Breeding arranged and performed a version of the song "I Want to be The One" (based on the Dr. Wily 1-2 theme) for a school talent show.
+Josh Breeding arranged and performed a version of the song "I Want to be The One" (based on the Dr. Wily 1-2 theme) for a school talent show in 2004.
 Later, he played the song for Eric von Doymi, a friend that he met at Cal State Long Beach.
 The two of them re-recorded the track and the band formed shortly after, picking up bassist Greg Schneider (previously of the band Agent 51) and drummer Dave Jensen.
 The first songs were laid out and performed live at video game themed shows and local venues, but the band continued as a side project for a couple of years up until the recording of their first official album, Get Equipped.
 Drummer Mike Levinson, who previously played in Agent 51 with Schneider, joined the band, taking the place of second drummer Brent Firestone.

-The band constructed a studio, dubbed "Dr. Light Studios," and then focused on recording and releasing their first album, Get Equipped, which was released in January 2008.
-Get Equipped features a complete collection of arrangements for each main theme from Mega Man 2, including an arrangement with original elements that turns the character select theme—originally only a few seconds long—into a full-length song titled "The Message From Dr. Light."
+The band constructed a studio, dubbed "Dr. Light Studios", and then focused on recording and releasing their first album, Get Equipped, which was released in January 2008.
+Their lyrics expand on the simple story laid out in the games, giving each of the 8 Robot Masters a unique personality.
+Get Equipped includes an arrangement with original elements that turns the character select theme—originally only a few seconds long—into a full-length song titled "The Message From Dr. Light."
 Ironically, this song was later turned back into an NES chiptune by Inverse Phase and titled "The NESsage from Dr. Light."
 The track was quickly endorsed by The Megas and used as bonus material with online orders.